Tech-with-Gaming/Guess-The-Number-/README.md

 # Guess The Number

 A simple Guess The Number Game made in C#.
-Feel Free to copy and modify the Code.
+Feel Free to Copy and Modify the Code.